-Both the width and the length of the strap are crucial for determining the correct watch size.
+Both the width and the length of the strap are crucial for determining the correct size.
 Strap tapers, where the breadth decreases near the ends, are another consideration.

 Among the many factors to think about when purchasing a new watch strap is the lug width.
 Measured in millimeters, the lug width is the constant separation of the two lugs of a watch strap (mm).
 Most watches have lug widths between 18 and 26 mm, though this varies considerably.
 In contrast, the standard size for men's timepieces is 20 millimeters.

+How do I get a replacement watch strap?
 When choosing a replacement strap for your watch, it is crucial that you know its lug width.
 To ensure that the new strap works with your watch, it must be the right width.
 The watch's structural integrity and aesthetics can be compromised if a strap of improper width is installed.
 That's why it's crucial to take an exact measurement of your watch's lug width before ordering a replacement strap.